Microsoft has teamed up with LinkedIn to help fix your resume

 The Assistant will also ask if you need “professional help” and connect you to a pool of professional resume writers who’ve registered with LinkedIn’s ProFinder freelance network so you can get a quote for their services.
 It will also ask if you want to let recruiters know that you’re looking for job opportunities through LinkedIn’s Open Candidates program.

-The service is currently only for Office 365 subscribers but Microsoft is planning to roll it out more broadly in next calendar year.LD
+The service is currently only for Office 365 subscribers as part of the Office Insiders program but Microsoft is planning to roll it out more broadly in next calendar year.LD